jpkalenderian/Library/README.md

 Upon running the application, you will be prompted to choose whether you are a librarian or a user.
 Based on your choice, you will be presented with a menu of available actions to perform.

+## Screenshot

+These screenshots showcase the user interface of the library management system, providing an overview of its functionalities and design.

 ## Contributors

 - Jean Paul Kalenderian (https://github.com/jpkalenderian): Librarian-side functionalities